 should connect the usage information stored for a student to their teacher, the current academic year, a group they were allocated to and a student id.

 3.3 Non-functional requirements:

+You can expand on these.
+For example.
+What will it take to ensure that the prototype will be easy to use?
+You can refer to the thesis, where a thorough usability analysis was performed, to show that the actual viewing mechanism itself was quite acceptable to students.
+So, as long as you replicate that, you are half way there.
+Then, you just need to ensure that the web-based framework around the edges is easy to use as well.

 The prototype must be easy to use.

 The worked examples must fit the entire screen.
+EXPLAIN?
+I think what you mean is "In order for pupils to be able to study the worked examples effectively, and also due to the small workstation screen sizes found in schools, the space committed in the viewer window to the worked examples themselves (and not admin details) should be maximised."
+Hmm – hard sentence to write – but you get the idea….?

 The size of the area showing the worked examples must not exceed the size of the screen.
+Why?
+Personally, I don't like to scroll a lot.
+Can you find some research to back this up?

 A modification to a worked example must not affect students doing the same example.
+Needs further discussion.
+What is in your mind when you write this?

 Concurrent storage of information for multiple students connected to the same teacher must be supported.
+Again, what scenario are you considering here?
+This is too concise – I don't really know what problem you are concerned about.

 The student interface should include a tutorial on how to use the system.
+Why?
+Can't you make it obvious how to use the system?
+Or is it because this is really rather unlike any other system they may have used?

 The teacher interface should provide information on how to use each feature.

 The panels showing the problem content should be resizable.
+Why?

 The explanation area should be resizable.
+Why?

 Shortcuts for easier transition between steps could be added.
+Why?